+General

-General The following procedures must be followed in order to properly align the Hy-Range I transceiver.
+These procedures must be followed in order to properly align the Hy-Range II transceiver.
 Alignment should not be undertaken unless the technician has adequate test equipment and a full understanding of the circuitry of the transceiver.

-IMPORTANT: Tuning adjustment of this transceiver "shall be made by or under the immediate supervision and responsibility of a person holding a first- or second-class commercial radio operator license," as stipulated in Part 95.97(b) of the FCC Rules and Regulations.
+IMPORTANT:Tuning adjustment of this transceiver "shall be made by or under the immediate supervision and responsibility of a person holding a first- or second-class commercial radiotelephone operator license," as stipulated in Part 95.97(b) of the FCC Rules and Regulations.

 The procedures are divided into two main sections: Receiver Alignment, and Transmitter Alignment.
-Beginning each procedure is a list of equipment needed for that procedure.
 See Tools and Equipment below for a complete list of recommended equipment.

 These procedures assume that voltages are present at all points of the unit.
 If not, troubleshoot it before continuing.

 NOTE: The ferrite cores in the tuning coils are rather easily chipped or broken.
 Therefore, always use care when inserting an alignment tool in the tuning coil; insert it straight into the core.

-Tools and Equipment The following tools and equipment (or their equivalents or better) are recommended for use in aligning the Hy-Range I (all instruments must be correctly calibrated): GC 8728-A - alignment tool GC 9304 - alignment tool GC 9440 - alignment tool Heathkit IP-2720 power supply Simpson 260 VOM Heathkit IM-28 VTVM with PK-3 RF probe Heathkit IB-1101 frequency counter Tektronix 465 oscilloscope Waters 334-A dummy load wattmeter Zodiac U-2 signal generator Receiver Alignment Procedures Refer to Figure 3-1 or Figure 3-2 for the location of receiver alignment procedures adjustment components.
-Sensitivity Adjustment test equipment needed: Heathkit IP-2720 power supply Zodiac U-2 signal generator
+Tools and Equipment

+The following tools and equipment (or their equivalents or better) are recommended for use in aligning the Hy-Range II (all instruments must be correctly calibrated):

+GC 8728-A - alignment tool

+GC 9304 - alignment tool

+GC 9440 - alignment tool

+Heathkit IP-2720 power supply

+Simpson 260 VOM

+Heathkit IM-28 VTVM with PK-3 RF probe

+Heathkit IB-1101 frequency counter

+Tektronix 465 oscilloscope

+Waters 334-A dummy load wattmeter

+Zodiac U-2 signal generator

+Receiver Alignment Procedures

+Refer to Figure 3-1 or Figure 3-2 for the location of components to be adjusted during receiver alignment.

+Sensitivity Adjustment

-- 1. Turn the transceiver off. - 2.
-Adjust the power supply output for 13.8 VDC.
+- 1. Turn the transceiver off. - Adjust the power supply output for 13.8 VDC.
 Then connect the transceiver power wires to it.
-Unplug the microphone from the transceiver. - 3.
-Set the signal generator frequency for 27.115 MHz with 1 kHz, 30% modulation and the attenuator set at minimum.
-Then connect the generator to the transceiver antenna jack.

-- 4. Turn the transceiver on.
+Unplug the microphone from the transceiver. - Set the signal generator frequency for 27.115 MHz with 1 kHz, 30% modulation and the attenuator set at minimum.
+Then correct the generator to the transceiver antenna jack. - 4.
+Turn the transceiver on.
 Set the channel selector on channel 13 (27.115 MHz). - 5.
-Raise the signal generator attenuator output to at least 10 uV (or as much as 100 uV, if needed). - 6.
-Adjust coils L10, L11, L12, L13, L14, L15, and L16 for maximum reading on the transceiver meter.
+Raise the signal generator attenuator output to at least 10 uV (or as much as 100 uV, if needed).